 - iTunes U Courses are only accessible on an Apple mobile device (iPad, iPhone or iPod Touch).
 On these you use the iTunes U app

 Correct Referencing is vital to avoid academic penalties in your assignments.
 You should check the University’s referencing guides or ask your Information Librarian for guidance on the appropriate referencing style for your subject.

 Academic and support staff: using iTunes U to support TEACHING

-Adding iTunes U content to your Blackboard module
+Adding Apple Podcasts content to your Blackboard module

 On your PC or Mac computer, download the item(s) you want to use within the iTunes application.
 Find the original file on your system and then upload into Blackboard as usual.
 TEACH has information on how to add files and how to embed audio and video for your Blackboard module.
 Alternatively, you could just add a link to the item for your students to access themselves (see below).